Saad-Al-Rahid/Saad-Al-Rahid/README.md

 #### I'm a UI/UX Designer & Front-End Developer

-I'm a passionate full-time website template designer and developer.
+I'm a passionate full-time website designer and developer.
 I have a good conversion of 2+ years experience and 200+ projects in different categories like Landing Pages, Custom Website Designs, blogs, magazines, Entertainment, weddings, portfolios, Fitness, E-commerce stores, etc.

 - 🔭 I’m currently working on a local front-end development team.